highamm/datascience234/docs/07-forcats.md

   geom_point()
 ```

-Then, use a `forcats` function create a new variable in the data set that reorders the religion factor levels and remake the barplot so that the religion watches the most television, on average, is on the top, and the religion that watches the least television, on average, is on the bottom.
+Then, use a `forcats` function create a new variable in the data set that reorders the religion factor levels and make a lollipop plot so that the religion watches the most television, on average, is on the top, and the religion that watches the least television, on average, is on the bottom.

 4. \* Run the code to make the following line plot that shows age on the x-axis, the proportion on the y-axis, and is coloured by various marital statuses (married, divorced, widowed, etc.):